kaduJS/kaduJS/README.md

 ### Welcome to my Github !!!

-I'm 21, jr front end developer and ready for anything!
+I'm 21, jr. web developer and ready for anything!

 ## 💡 knowledges